blessandsoul/project-x/server/docs/companies-api.md

     - Normalizes all price fields to numbers.
     - Applies `final_formula` overrides if present.
     - Computes `total_price` including vehicle `calc_price` and insurance based on `retail_value`.
+    - Optionally converts quote totals to GEL when the `currency` parameter is set to `"gel"` on quote endpoints (see `fx-and-currency-api.md`).

 This means you can: